 The net cash received or paid related to our derivative instruments is classified as an operating, investing or financing activity in our consolidated statements of cash flows based on the objective of the derivative instrument and the classification of the applicable underlying cash flows.
 For derivative contracts that are terminated prior to maturity, the cash paid or received upon termination that relates to future periods is classified as a financing activity.
 The classification of these net cash inflows (outflows) is as follows:

 Year ended December 31,

-2019 2018 2017
+2020 2020 2019 2018

-in mi llions
+iı n millions

-Operating activities € 21.3 € 1.9 € (18.7)
+Operating activities € 5.9 € 21.3 € 1.9

-Financing activities (0.9) 0.9 (158.8)
+Financing activities 0.2 (0.9) 0.9

-Total € 20.4 € 2.8 € (177.5)
+Total € 6.1 € 20.4 € 2.8

 Counterparty Credit Risk